pdickson2/pdickson2.github.io/qgisModel.md

 This model was used to analyze the relationship between distance and direction from the city center, as calculated by finding the centroid of four tracts estimated near to the central business district, and the median gross income and hispanic/latinx populations of the tracts.
 The geopackage for this study of Milwaukee can be found [here](Milwaukee.gpkg).
 Critically, this data was gathered for free from the [census data](https://factfinder.census.gov/) and [census boundaries]( https://www.census.gov/geographies/mapping-files/timeseries/geo/carto-boundary-file.htm) and used for free in QGIS, an open source platform.
 Therefore, this study can be reproduced for cities across the United States with the same models.

 The images below represent the four studied factors by census tract in Milwaukee.
 Visually, one can see that the median gross rent increases slightly as distance from the city center varies, with the highest rents often occurring north of the city center and along Lake Michigan, as further represented below.
+Also, there exists a high concentration of Latinx populations just south of the city center relative to the majority of the city.

 ![Distance from City Center](DistanceCBD.png)